Medical Condition

 5. Select the appropriate Medical Condition Type from the drop-down menu.

-· For a Declared, Presumptive, or DDS Medical Condition, the user will enter a Begin Date as the first day of the month of application or the first day of Prior Medical if prior medical has been requested, when processing a new application.
+1. For a Declared, Presumptive, or DDS Medical Condition, the user will enter a Begin Date as the first day of the month of application or the first day of Prior Medical if Prior Medical has been requested, when processing a new application.

-· For an Active Medical Condition, the user will enter the Begin Date as the actual day that SSA deemed the consumer disabled.
+2. For an Active Medical Condition, including 1619B Status, the user will enter the Begin Date as the actual day that SSA deemed the consumer disabled.
 Refer to EATSS to confirm the actual Disability Begin Date/Disability Onset Date.

 1. Click the Save and Add Another button to add additional records.
 Otherwise, click the Save and Return button.